sci-42ver/SICP_SDF/sicp_notes.md

 - > In Chapter 4 we shall see how this model can serve as a blueprint for implementing a working interpreter
 - > For the interpreter we implement in Chapter 4, the code is in fact shared.
 - > In Section 4.3 we will study a language for expressing nondeterministic computations.
+- > In Section 4.2, we’ll develop a framework that unifies lists and streams.
 ### 5
 - > culminat-ing with a complete implementation of an interpreter and com-piler in Chapter 5
 - > When we discuss the implementation of procedures on register machines in Chap-ter 5